Top Interview Patterns

 1. The Meta-Game

-Coding interviews are not just about code.
+Coding interviews are not just about writing code that compiles.
 They are a role-playing game where you act as a “Senior Engineer” solving a problem with a peer.
-Your goal is to generate Signal.
+The interviewer is not just looking for the right answer; they are looking for Signal—evidence of how you think, communicate, and handle ambiguity.

 2. The 4 Pillars of Interviewing